microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 Note that the gain and phase response moves quite a bit depending on the switching frequency and load.
 For an LLC converter, the plant is "dynamic" and thus pole and zero positions will move depending on the operating conditions.

 For example, at 1A load, the SRs on the secondary side are disabled, this adds dynamic resistance in the conduction path and changes the measured plant frequency response.
-At 2A load, the SRs are enabled, meaing less dynamic resistance.
+At 2A load, the SRs are enabled, meaning less dynamic resistance.
 This can be seen in the plots below.

 Thus it is important to run these measurement at many different operating points to ensure that the compensator is designed for worst case conditions.